 The shared resources are protected through semaphores.
 A semaphore controls the concurrent update of critical attributes of the resource.
 Before a thread can modify a resource, they have to obtain a lock from the semaphore otherwise they have to wait for the lock to be released.
-A thread that holds a lock will release it for others to use after it is done doing update on the resource.
+A thread that holds a lock will release it for others to use after it is done doing an update on the resource.

 Given the identified thread and resource objects, their relationship between them is identified.
-For instance the Customer starts at the Outside Area and wait enter only the Waiting Area if there are slots available.
+For instance, the Customer starts at the Outside Area and wait to enter only the Waiting Area if there are slots available.
 The Waiting Area notifies the Servers if a Customer has arrived.
 Servers will get the customer with the shortest order from the Waiting Area and serve them.
 A customer will leave the shop after all its burritos are received.

 Scope and Overview